 If you look at the apex of a root under an SEM you will see that the apical constriction can be anywhere, and it is not necessarily at the same level on either side of the canal.

 Ponce E, Fernandez J. The cemento-dentino-canal junction, the apical foramen, and the apical constriction: evaluation by optical microscopy.
 J Endod 2003;29:214-8.

-This is a histological picture of an apex and the arrows point to the level of the apical constriction of the canal.
-You can see how they are at different levels, in other words, at different working lengths.
+This is a histological picture of an apex.
+The arrows point to the level of the apical constriction of the canal.
+You can see how they are at different levels — in other words, at different working lengths.
 This landmark is so arbitrary that it is not a realistic limit to follow.
 Getting to know your apex locator will help you succeed and determine your exact apical limit.
 The use of the apex locator is critical in finding your actual limit of instrumentation.
-Don’t worry, I will dive into this soon in an upcoming blog post.
+(I dive deeper into this topic here.)

 We were also taught to instrument to 1mm from the apex because this is where the apical constriction is.
 Here are a few examples of SEM images that show you what teeth actually look like at the apex.

 Gutierrez JH, Aguayo P. Apical foraminal openings in human teeth.
 Oral Surg Oral Med Oral Path Oral Radio Endod 1995; 79:769-77.

 You can see that none of the foramen coincide with the radiographic terminus.
 There are multiple portals of exits and none of them are exactly 1mm from the apex.